Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Instructions

-- Create hot coals for the dutch oven.
+- Use a charcoal chimney to prep coals for the Dutch oven.

 - If desired, sprinkle the pecans on top.

-- Place lid on dutch oven, cover with coals, and bake for 20-25 minutes depending on your heat.
+- Bake for 20-25 minutes depending on your heat.

-- Use your nose to test for done-ness.
-We baked ours 23 minutes.
+- Use your nose to test for doneness.
+We baked ours for 23 minutes.

 Nutrition Information: